-Traveling is my passion and one of the things that make me really happy.
-I love all about plans, expectations, and everything I learn about the world and myself.
+Traveling is my passion and one of the things that makes me really happy.
+I love all about plans, expectations, and all the lessons during these steps.
 But sometimes I leave behind all the agendas, all the plans, and I go with the flow.
 And if I’m pleasantly surprised, then the stories are even more colorful.

 Early in the morning, our enthusiastic group caught the bus from Wildwood to Cape May.
 The distance is quite short and we arrived quickly.
 The day promised to be warm and sunny with no single cloud in the sky.
 At the end of the day, we were overheated and I dreamed only for a refreshing shower 🙂

 When I arrived in Cape May, I was fascinated by this colorful town.
+If you already know Cap May, NJ you are a lucky person.
 For the first time in my life, I saw so many Victorian houses.
 The spirit of a bygone era was still lingering in the courtyards.
 Most of the houses in Cape May were built in the XIX century.
 One of my favorites is Eldridge Johnson House which was built in the 80s/90s of XIX c.
 It was then moved to its current location in 1970.
 The Pink House, as called by the locals, is a clothing boutique now.

 We took a walk to the central pedestrian street which had its own identity, style, and charisma.
 On the Washington Street Mall, the stores were like small museums and they can bring you several centuries back.
 In a good way, of course.

-The city has had its role during World War II.
+The city has had a role during World War II.
 The military lookout tower is currently a museum and memorial.
-The World War II is one of my favorite topics in history so when I saw the informational sign, I couldn’t hide my childlike enthusiasm.
+World War II is one of my favorite topics in history so when I saw the informational sign, I couldn’t hide my childlike enthusiasm.

 When we finally reached the Lighthouse, we were very tired.
 The admission was only $8 and we saw the beautiful sea view from above.
 While we were taking a break at a nearby park, we obviously looked very bad.
-A nice local guy offered us to drop us to the bus station and Thank God to that because we almost missed the last bus back to Wildwood.
+A nice local guy offered to drop us at the bus station and Thank God for that because we almost missed the last bus back to Wildwood.

 - If you are on the East coast in the U.S. and you want to see gorgeous sunsets over the Atlantic Ocean, Cape May is your place.

-- You can walk all over the town by foot.
+- You can walk all over the town on foot.

 - You can have the opportunity to sell some vegetables!
 Just like me 🙂

-Have you ever been in Cape May?
+Have you ever been to Cape May?
 If yes, can you share your experience, please 🙂 If not, do you want to go and why?

 Greetings from the swing,